-A Cyprus International Trust can remain in force for up to 100 years, despite any statutory provision of Cyprus or any other country to the contrary.
-Charitable trusts, as defined in section 7 of the International Trusts Law, and purpose trusts can continue indefinitely.
+A Cyprus international trust can remain in force in perpetuity, regardless of any statutory provision of Cyprus or any other country to the contrary.
 The income of an international trust can be accumulated for the entire duration of the trust.